vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

 ```

-Push test image to the GitLab.com container registry
+Push the test image to the GitLab.com container registry.

 ```